 - Inspect an existing trail and develop a series of maintenance tasks to upgrade the trail

-- Organise a work party (size can vary between location) to maintain or build a new trail using hand tools
+- Organise a work party (size can vary between location) to maintain a new trail using hand tools

 - Remove unnecessary dangerous elements on a trail – brashing branches, fall zones, sight lines (especially on trail exits and crossing points)